kyleboas/tacticsjournal.com/_posts/2023-2-27-Leandro-Trossard-Jesus-Reincarnated-for-Arsenal.md

 Eddie Nketiah filled in at center-forward in the beginning of December, when Jesus got injured.
 He stepped up to the tall task of filling Jesus' shoes by netting 7 goals.
 He's a pure goalscorer, great striker of the ball and knows where to position himself in the box to be available for scoring opportunities.
 However, he doesn't create chances for others like Jesus does.

-Jesus can play out-wide on the wing, centrally, in tight spaces, and can even help out in defense if needed.
-He's a better passer of the ball then he is a goalscorer, providing high quality chances due to his movement, high work-rate, passing ability, and dribbling prowess in tight spaces.
+Jesus can play out wide on the wing, centrally down the middle, in tight spaces, and can even help out in defense if needed.
+He's got a good shot, but can be inaccurate at times, and he's a better passer of the ball than he is a goalscorer, providing high-quality chances due to his movement, high work-rate, passing ability, and dribbling prowess in tight spaces.
 Leandro Trossard, who was signed from Brighton Hove & Albion in January for £27 million, has those same qualities.

-It was evident throughout the entire match on Saturday that Trossard added that dimension of unpredictability in movement to Arsenal's game that they were missing.
-I couldn't highlight every instance where he had an impact on Arsenal's play, so to keep things concise I'll highlight three examples.
+It was evident throughout the entire match on Saturday that Trossard added that dimension of unpredictability in movement to Arsenal's game.
+I couldn't highlight every instance where he had an impact on Arsenal's play the same way Jesus does, so to keep things concise, I'll highlight four examples.

 The first example came in the 4th minute, when the ball was with Gabriel Martinelli, who ventured over from left-wing into the right half-space with Martin Odegaard, 4v2.

 ![_config.yml]({{ site.baseurl }}/images/7EA7AD24-D9C8-4DA1-9602-2DC3E5CA6790.jpeg)

 Trossard rotated out to the left-wing to fill in the space that Martinelli was meant to operate in.
-That run dragged a Leicester defender forward, opening up space for Granit Xhaka in-behind him as the free man.
+He then made a cutting run towards Martinelli, dragging a Leicester defender forward, which opened up space for Granit Xhaka in-behind him as the free man.

 ![_config.yml]({{ site.baseurl }}/images/79551185-3F0D-4E6E-B0FD-FE4F3B30A0C7.jpeg)